Updated on July 12, 2026.

 The LMM Duramax is the early DPF-era truck in this comparison, so most fitment questions involve regen behavior, DPF pipe layout, sensor locations, and whether the truck is being confused with an older LBZ or newer LML.

 LMM trucks live in the 2007.5–2010 window.
-These trucks are old enough to feel simpler than an LML or L5P, but they are not pre-DPF LBZ trucks.
+These trucks are old enough to feel simpler than later Duramax generations, but they are not pre-DPF LBZ trucks.
 Short-trip use, heavy idle time, towing in hot weather, soot loading, failed regen, and pressure-sensor issues are the usual starting points.

 A 2007.5–2010 LMM Duramax setup should be checked against exact model year, Silverado or Sierra HD platform, cab and bed length, pipe section, sensor bungs, and calibration plan.
 The engine code gets you in the neighborhood.
 The truck under the cab confirms the fitment.